Australian native police: Duties

+The Native Police Corps of Port Phillip District has in the past been framed as being established to uphold the early colonial public peace and capture Aboriginal criminals.
+However, as La Trobe himself stated, the primary purpose of the force was to quash aggressively any Indigenous resistance to British colonisation and to remove the need for the settlers themselves undertake armed "vindictive reprisals" against the "natives".

-The main duty of the Native Police was to deploy to areas around the Port Phillip region where Aboriginal resistance to European colonisation could not be suppressed by armed settlers.
-Once in those areas, the troopers and their officers were placed under the command of the local Commissioner for Crown Lands, who would then seek out and capture or destroy the dissident Indigenous groups and individuals.
+The Native Police were deployed to areas around the Port Phillip region where Aboriginal resistance to European colonisation could not be suppressed by armed settlers.
+Once in those areas, the troopers and their officers were often placed under the command of the local Commissioner for Crown Lands, who would then seek out and capture or destroy the dissident Indigenous groups and individuals.
 In addition to Native Police, the Commissioner had the support of troopers of the Border Police and NSW Mounted Police, as well as armed volunteer settlers, to conduct punitive raids on Aboriginal people.

-Other more minor duties of the native police included searching for missing persons, carrying messages, and escorting dignitaries through unfamiliar territory.
-During the goldrush era, they were also used to patrol goldfields and search for escaped prisoners.
-They were provided with uniforms, firearms, food rations, and a rather dubious salary.
-However, the lure of the goldfields, poor salary, and Dana's death in 1852, led to the official disintegration of his Native Police Corps in January 1853.

-During its existence, there were three main areas of activity for the corps: Portland Bay, the Murray River, and Gippsland.
-Divisions of the Native Police were deployed to those areas in the winter of each year until 1852, and mostly spent the rest of the year garrisoned at the Narre Narre Warren barracks.
-Winter was chosen as the period of active duty, because the Aboriginal people they targeted were more sedentary in the colder periods and therefore much easier to find.
+The three main areas of activity for the corps were the Western and Portland Bay districts, the Murray River, and Gippsland.
+Detachments of the Native Police were deployed to those areas until 1850.
+As most of the troopers were from the clans around Melbourne, they generally viewed the Indigenous people of these regional districts as mainmeet or foreign adversaries and, with the encouragement of their officers, considered them as justifiable targets for hostile actions.
+When not on active duty, the troopers were mostly garrisoned at the Narre Narre Warren barracks.
+Winter was often chosen as the period of active duty, particularly in the Western districts, because the Aboriginal people they targeted were more sedentary in the colder periods and therefore much easier to find.